nnellans/bash-guide/README.md

 declare -r VAR_NAME="value" # the -r marks this variable as read-only (constant) declare -i var_name=34527   # the -i marks this variable with the 'integer' attribute

-# another way to set a variable as readonly
+# another way to set a variable as read-only
 readonly VAR_NAME="value"
 ```